Washington Academy of Sciences

-- Draft Manuscripts using a word processing program (such as MSWord), not PDF.
+- Draft manuscripts using a word processing program (such as Microsoft Word), not PDF.

 - Papers should be 6,000 words or fewer.
-With 7 or more graphics, reduce the number of words by 500 for each graphic.
+With seven or more graphics, reduce the number of words by 500 for each graphic.

 - Include an abstract of 150-200 words.

 - Graphics must be in black & white or greytone.
 They must be referenced in the text.

 - Use endnotes, not footnotes.
 The bibliography may be in a style considered standard for the discipline or professional field represented by the paper.

 - Submit papers as email attachments to the editor or associate editor.

 - Include the author’s name, affiliation, and contact information — including postal address.
 Membership in an Academy-affiliated society may also be noted.

 - Papers are peer reviewed and become the property of the Washington Academy of Sciences.

 The Journal also has a 13-member Board of Discipline Editors representing many technical fields including: anthropology, atmospheric studies, biology, botany, computer sciences, engineering, environmental natural sciences, health, history of medicine, mathematics, physics, science education, and systems science.